wftutorials/aspnetmvctutorial/README.md

 ## Views Control Structures

-Lets see how we can us `if` and `else` statements to show items.
+Lets see how we can us `if` and `else` statements to show or hide html elements.
-We will show the list of our value `show` exists.
+We will show the list if our value `show` exists.

 We modify the Route function as shown below in `DashboardController.cs`.